 In addition to working on argumentation theory, I am also keen to improve argumentation practice by developing tools that can be used to disseminate and analyse complex reasoning involving lots of data.
 Examples of application areas are legal & forensic reasoning and opinions on the Web.

-I am currently working at the Artificial Intelligence Department of the University of Groningen, as well as the Department of Information and Computing Science of the University of Utrecht, the Netherlands.
+I am currently working at the Department of Information and Computing Science of the University of Utrecht, the Netherlands.

 In the October 2013 issue of Communications of the ACM, we present an article on the first fully developed implementation of the Argument Web.
 The Argument Web is a structure of linked argument data underlying the World Wide Web that makes it possible to follow a line of argument (on a particular topic or by a particular person) across disparate forums, comments, editorials, and multimedia resources.
 In combination with existing and new software tools for argumentation, the aim is to integrate offline and online argument so that it becomes intuitive for a wide variety of users, including mediators, students, academics, broadcasters, and bloggers.